I-Bond Update — and Advice

-The new rate for Series I bonds purchased after May 1, 2024 is 4.28%.
-That includes a new higher base rate of 1.3%, which will stay with the bond for its entire lifetime.
+The new rate for Series I bonds purchased after Nov 1, 2024 is 3.11%.
+That includes a new higher base rate of 1.2%, which will stay with the bond for its entire lifetime.
 Future inflation adjustments to these bonds will be made on top of that 1/3% fixed base rate.
+The rate will change again on May 1, 2025.

 Bonds purchased between 11/23 and 05/24 carry a fixed base rate of 1.3%.